 So, will you learn anything from this blog?
 If you like to laugh at others’ mistakes, you’re in for a treat!
 You’ll learn a lot about that.
-My husband Nathan, my teenage son Alex, and I have taken on all kinds of projects back in Ohio and now, in our new house in the Greater Seattle area.
-Sometimes, our cat, SeaTac “helps.”
+My husband Nathan, my son Alex, and I have taken on all kinds of projects back in Ohio and now, in our new house in the Greater Seattle area.
+Sometimes, our cat, SeaTac, “helps.”
 So, there are lots of steps and missteps to share.
-However, I also try to find other, reliable sources and knowledgeable people to interview, so at least I can compile some actual useful information for you—in case your smoke alarm is not working.
+Occasionally, I try to find other reliable sources—in case your smoke alarm is not working.
 (Please install a smoke alarm—now!)

 Enjoy the journey—from leaks to leeks—with plenty of tales and trails of nails.